australian labradoodle breeders near me

 The Australian Labradoodle breed dates back to the 1980’s and was initiated with the intent to create a breed that had the temperament of a service dog and was allergy and ASTHMA-FRIENDLY.
 Currently, the Australian Labradoodle is considered to be a cross between the Poodle, Cocker Spaniel, and Labrador Retriever, while the Labradoodle is a cross between the Labrador Retriever and Poodle.
 This distinction of the breeds and the ALAA’s commitment to the BREED’S health was formally recognized with the creation of the separate breed code Australian Labradoodle by the OFA (the Orthopedic Foundation for Animals).
 The breed was originally created by a Royal Guide Dogs Association trainer in the 1980’s who wanted to create an allergy-friendly guide dog.
 When carefully bred for temperament, the Australian Labradoodle can make an ideal therapy dog as they are intuitive, intelligent, and love people.
 These characteristics make our doodles fantastic family members.

-Purebred Australian Labradoodle
+Purebred

-The Merriam-Webster Dictionary first defined “purebred” in 1852 as “bred from members of a recognized breed, strain, or kind without admixture of other blood over many generations.”
-The AKC, meanwhile, requires four generations of like-to-like matings in their foundation service.
+The Merriam-Webster Dictionary defines “purebred” as “bred from members of a recognized breed, strain, or kind without a mixture of other blood over many generations.”
+Purebred dogs breed true, or produce offspring that have temperaments and appearances of the parents.

 F1